nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 Here are some example inputs you can try:

-> :exclamation: `<space>` shows that there are extra spaces in the input.
+> :exclamation: `<space>` indicates that there are extra spaces in the input.
 Replace `<space>` with a space character when running the example commands below.

 - `input hello<space>world` : Inputs "hello world" as data into the Decodex.
 - `input <space>hello<space>world<space>` : Inputs " hello world " as data into Decodex.